DimpalAgrawal/Classified-ads-48/README.md

 - Donations (main section of the website)
 - Skills
-- Articles: DIY, How-Tos, passions, passtimes and hobbies
+- Articles: DIY, How-Tos, passions, pastimes and hobbies

-and the map that I chose is *Algeria*.
+and the map that I choose is *Algeria*.

 The purpose of this project is to let forkers implement new sections and offer the wep-app for other geo-locations.